 The Wage and Hour Division (WHD) of the U.S. Department of Labor (DOL) administers and enforces the FLSA. http://www.wagehour.dol.gov, 1-866-487-9243 (1-866-4US-WAGE)

 Does each company need their own W&M Suite?▼

 No, that’s the beauty of Work & Mother.
-Each company can satisfy their FLSA requirements by becoming a member of the Work & Mother Suite nearest to their office.
-To inquire about locations or corporate membership pricing, contact us.
+Each company can satisfy their FLSA requirements via the Work & Mother Suite in their building.
+To inquire about locations, contact us.